 Babbel aims to stick out with a sleek user interface and by offering 14 languages to learn.
-StackSocial is offering a lifetime subscription to the service for just $179 (originally $499) for the next week — a steep discounting that still offers full access to every language for one user.
+Currently, the CNN Store is offering a lifetime subscription to the service for the discounted rate $159, from the $399 normal price.
+And that’s for full access to every language.

 We thought we’d see what all of the buzz is about, so we gave it a whirl.
 And now we’re breaking it down for you.

 Babbel offers 14 different languages, including ones you’d expect to see, such as Spanish, Italian, French, English and German.
 Other languages are Danish, Dutch, Indonesian, Norwegian, Polish, Portuguese, Russian, Swedish and Turkish.
 We liked the broad range of languages this app offers.
 Plus, if you’re feeling ambitious and want to learn two languages, it’s easy to switch between them.
 Babbel will save your progress in one language if you start another so you’ll always be able to pick up where you left off.